 Academic integrity is a fundamental university value and critical to the learning process.
 Through the honest completion of academic work, students sustain the integrity of the university while facilitating the university's imperative for the transmission of knowledge and culture based upon the generation of new and innovative ideas.
 It is your responsibility as a student to complete your work in an honest fashion, upholding the expectations your individual instructors have for you in this regard.
 The ultimate goal is to ensure that you learn the content in your courses in accordance with UB's academic integrity principles, regardless of whether instruction is in-person or remote.
 Thank you for upholding your own personal integrity and ensuring UB's tradition of academic excellence.
-See https://www.buffalo.edu/academic-integrity/policies.html.
+See Graduate Academic Integrity Policy and Graduate Academic Integrity Procedures